mathieu/decisions-on-ml/ml-model-static-hosting/README.md

 A simple example of ML running microservice for real time machine learning based on Python, Flask, scikit-learn and Docker.
 On request arrival for prediction, a Random Forest Classification model is loaded and run to predict a loan payment default.
-Input parameters describing the loan are passed in JSON as the prediction returned by the service.
+Input parameters describing the loan are passed as HTTP parameters.
+Prediction is returned by the service.

 ## Build the ML microservice
 ```console